MicrosoftDocs/azure-management-docs/articles/azure-arc/kubernetes/private-link.md

   nslookup dp.kubernetesconfiguration.azure.com
   ```

-* For trouble onboarding your Kubernetes cluster, confirm that you added the Microsoft Entra ID, Azure Resource Manager, AzureFrontDoor.FirstParty and Microsoft Container Registry service tags to your local network firewall.
+* For issues onboarding your Kubernetes cluster, confirm that you added the Microsoft Entra ID, Azure Resource Manager, AzureFrontDoor.FirstParty, and Microsoft Container Registry service tags to your local network firewall.

 ## Next steps